Noah-Vincenz/OHLC/README.md

 # Open-High-Low-Close Java Program

 This Java program uses buy and sell trading data passed in via the Java standard input and produces the corresponding OPEN-HIGH-LOW-CLOSE output for 5 minute periods (300 seconds in UNIX time format).
-The list of sample data via the Java standard input should be in the following format:
-Time \t OPCode \t OrderID \t Side \t Size \t Price \n where OPCode is one of the following:
+The list of sample data via the Java standard input should be in the following format: Time \t OPCode \t OrderID \t Side \t Size \t Price \n, where OPCode is one of the following:
   * ADD - add an order at a price and size
   * MODIFY - modify an order to a new price and size.
 Note that size is new open size in the book (i.e. not including whatever trades have already occurred)
   * CANCEL - cancel an order